VA-Explorer/va_explorer/_sources/training/it_guides.md.txt

 Additionally, those IT teams wishing to contribute to the development of VA Explorer would also benefit from web development experience, particularly with Django.
-Development methods are discussed more in Development (link).
+Development methods are discussed more in [Development](../development).

 ## Backing Up VA Explorer